 Writer and occasional filmmaker with a passion for things Japanese.

-Looking at the state of our planet today, however, we have clearly been bad students.
-Especially when it comes to what we wear and dress our beds in.
-The textile industry produces over a million tons of synthetic dyes a year.
-The colorants used contain heavy metals (cadmium and chromate to name but a few) that have severe effects on the environment.
+Did you know that the textile industry (any product that is a fabric) produces over a million tons of synthetic dyes a year?
+That by itself is not a bad thing - the bad thing is that the dyes often contain heavy metals (cadmium and chromate to name but a few) that have severe effects on the environment.
 Wastewater from textile plants is classified as the most polluting of all industrial sectors, especially as synthetic dyes often resist biodegradation.

 One of the main problems is that there are several loopholes in regulations that many textile companies are fast to exploit.
 Fabrics are often taken from a mill, dyed at a different facility owned by the same parent company and then sewn at yet another place.
 This complex supply chain makes it difficult for Greenpeace and other organizations to monitor the companies and the toxic traces they leave behind.